tetherless-world/diabetes-pharmacology-ontology/docs/index.md

 # Overview

 The Diabetes Pharmacology Ontology was designed by leveraging the American Diabetes Association 2022 Guidelines Chapter 9 - Pharmacologic Approaches to Glycemic Treatment to represent some common diabetes treatments and several of their characteristics that play a role in therapy planning.
+Additionally, common symptoms associated with diabetes and lab measurement types were included in the ontology based on NetCE case studies related to diabetes.

 # Diabetes Pharmacology Ontology

-> This is a blockquote following a header.
->
-> When something is important enough, you do it even if the odds are not in your favor.
+The root branch of DPO is **dpo:Factor**.
+A factor is defined as follows:
+> A circumstance influencing the treatment or diagnosis of disease.

+Four branches extend from **dpo:Factor**.
+These are **dpo:PharmacotherapyFactor**, **dpo:DiagnosticFactor**, **dpo:Therapy**, and **spo:MeasurementFinding**.

+## Pharmacotherapy Factor

+## Diagnostic Factor

+## Therapy

+## Measurement Finding

 ### Header 3